ThndrDev/Stationeers-PlantsnNutritionRebalance-BepInEx/README.md

-Stationeers mod "Plants and Nutrition Rebalance" port for BepInEx.<a name="TOP"></a>
+# Stationeers mod "Plants and Nutrition Rebalance" port for BepInEx.

 Note that, if you use Windows, you don't need this.
 Just install the Stationeers.Addons, it's easier and you'll get mod updates automatically.